 - Participation in the Ethnic Survey portion of the application is voluntary.
 We do encourage US Citizens and Permanent Residents to respond, since the data is used by the department for various purposes, including determining eligibility for financial support.
 International applicants should not complete the Ethnic Survey.

 - Both essays, the Statement of Purpose, and the Personal History Statement are required of all applicants.
 These must be two separate essays; do not submit the same essay twice.
+Please feel free to indicate your interest in therapeutics or medical devices.

 - If you want to be considered for any kind of financial aid, U.S. Citizens and Permanent Residents should complete the Free Application for Financial Aid (FAFSA).
 It can be found here: https://studentaid.gov/.

 - Letters of Recommendation.
-Letters of recommendation must be submitted electronically through the Online Application.
+Three (3) Letters of recommendation must be submitted electronically through the Online Application.
 Do not send hard copies or have them mailed to us.
 Within the application you’ll be asked to provide the name, institution, and email address for each of your desired recommenders.
 These recommenders will then receive an automated e-mail providing them a private URL address at which to submit their recommendation.
 The URL will accept text and PDF documents.
 Because our letter process accepts text and PDF documents, your recommenders can write their letters in advance of your application and load them when the automated e-mail arrives.
 Applicants will receive an e-mail acknowledgement for every letter submitted electronically.
 Recommendation letters should arrive no later than the application deadline.
 You should submit your recommenders’ info as early as possible so they’ll have ample time to upload their materials before the deadline.
 NOTE: If you’re using a letter service, please provide the name and institution of your recommender, but list an appropriate email address for the letter service itself.
 The letter service will then submit the recommendations on behalf of your recommenders.
 A few tips are included below:

 - Be sure you’ve provided correct contact information for your recommenders.